dhodapkarsoham/neo4j-code-graph-agent/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow the existing code style (Black + isort)
+- Add type hints to new functions
+- Include tests for new features
+- Update documentation as needed
+- Ensure all CI checks pass before submitting PR

 ## 📄 License